 What do we eat and drink?

 Consistently making informed choices of what we eat and drink can reduce our blood sugar and improve insulin sensitivity and metabolic health.
 To achieve this, The Combe Grove Food Ethos recommends a focus on real food that is low in carbohydrates and rich in protein and natural fats.
 Nutrition is the tap root, the most vital within metabolic health.
 Type 2 diabetes often starts with what we consume.
 The other roots have an impact on our nutrition root.
 For example, if we have poor sleep, it can affect the food choices we make the next day, meaning an increase in complex carbohydrates to boost energy quickly.
 Food can have an emotional connection; if we feel sad or stressed, we may seek comfort in the food we consume.
 Ultimately, nutrition is the primary root to supporting metabolic health and the key link to where disease starts, in the gut.

 How – and how often – do we move our bodies?

 Physical activity plays a key role in the management of metabolic health by improving insulin sensitivity, lowering inflammation and reducing the accumulation of fat in the abdominal cavity.
 Furthermore, it aids flexibility, coordination, increases the speed of the metabolism, helps us manage stress and support healthy sleep.
 Exercise can also bring us outdoors into nature giving us fresh air, sunlight and relaxation.
 Movement, as a root, can improve sleep quality by balancing the circadian rhythm in the body.

-At Combe Grove you will have access to the gym, swimming facilities, tennis, walking, yoga and classes to support your movement root.
+At Combe Grove you will have access to the fitness studio, swimming facilities, tennis, walking, yoga and classes to support your movement root.

 How much sleep do we get, and of what quality?